-How much hay should I feed my mice?
+How much hay should I feed my rabbit?

-What else should I feed my mice as well as hay?
+What else should I feed my rabbit as well as hay?

-What are the key benefits of high quality hay for my mice?
+What are the key benefits of high quality hay for my rabbit?

-If you cannot feed enough hay to your mice, its teeth and digestive system will suffer.
-As mice are notoriously selective (even fussy!) it's ideal to offer them the best choice you can to encourage a regulated and balanced daily consumption of their own volition.
-We want your mice to be excited to see our hay each day!
+If your rabbit doesn't eat enough hay, it's teeth and digestive system will suffer.
+As rabbit are notoriously selective (even fussy!) it's ideal to offer them a variety of premium quality hay to encourage a regulated and balanced daily consumption.

 How long will it take for my order to arrive?

-Orders placed before 1pm weekdays will be sent for next day delivery, excluding bank holidays and weekends.
+Orders placed before 1pm weekdays will be packed the same day ready for a same day collection, excluding bank holidays and weekends.

 Which carrier will deliver my order?